cburgmer/json-path-comparison/README.md

   Currently the best fix is to remove the output, e.g.
   `rm -r build/results/bracket_notation_with_number_on_short_array` for a whole query, and re-running Ninja to force a re-build.
+- Out of memory: Some compile steps (looking at you, Haskell) seem to need a lot of memory.
+Increasing the available memory for Docker should help.

 ## Contribute